gg2001/tokyoclinics/RUN.md

 meteor run --settings settings.json
 ```

 And hit enter.
 Once it finishes starting up, navigate to [http://localhost:3000/](http://localhost:3000/).
+If you need to run the app again later, just use this command.

 ## For Web and iOS